AreebaBushra/Silver-Price-Analysis-and-Forecasting/README.md

 ## 📌 Overview

 This project explores 10 years of silver futures price data (2016–2026) fetched live from Yahoo Finance.
 It covers price trends, moving averages, volatility patterns, momentum indicators (RSI & MACD), monthly seasonality, and the real-world factors driving silver's market movements in 2024–2026.
-Built with AI assistance as a learning project — exploring financial data analysis and technical indicator
+Built with AI assistance as a learning project — exploring financial data analysis and technical indicators.

 ---